Junks5020/deepe-docs/docs/developer/install.md

 - Do **not** manually modify any files or configurations without contacting the DeepExtension Team.
 - Always follow upgrade instructions during version updates.
+- If you still encounter problems during installation or have feedback regarding this guide, please email us at: install@deepextension.ai